Leadership Excellence Awards Descriptions

 Description/History

-Chosen by the Division of Student Affairs, it recognizes a student who has exhibited extraordinary leadership in planning student activities at Washington and Lee University.
+Chosen by the Division of Student Affairs, it recognizes a student who has exhibited extraordinary leadership in planning student engagement opportunities at Washington and Lee University.
 Chris Noland was a former student at Washington and Lee University and was president of the Student Activities Board.
 He was a student very involved in all aspects of student life.
 As a result of his service and contribution this award is named to honor his leadership.

 Criteria